Un principe d'Ax-Kochen-Ershov imaginaire: Introduction

 At this level of generality, one cannot expect elimination in the geometric sorts.
 Indeed, the residue field and the value group can be arbitrary and might not themselves eliminate imaginaries as is the case in all the results cited above.
 However, a fundamental idea of the model theory of valued fields, the so-called Ax-Kochen-Ershov principle, is that the model theory of a henselian equicharactersitic zero field should be controlled by its value group and residue field.
 This principle takes its name from the result of Ax and Kochen \cite{AxKoc} and independently Ershov \cite{Ers-AKE} that this is indeed the case for elementary equivalence, but this phenomenon has also been observed with respect to numerous other aspects of valued fields, from model theoretic tameness (starting with \cite{Del-NIP}) to motivic integration \cite{HruKaz}.

 It is thus tempting to conjecture that, beyond the geometric sorts, imaginaries in equicharacteristic zero henselian fields only arise from the value group and the residue field.
-This is essentially true up to non trivial torsors of the residue field.
-One is then naturally led to consider the \(\res\)-linear imaginaries: given an interpretable set \(X\) in the two sorted theory of vector spaces \((\res,\bV)\), one can consider the collection of this interpretable set in all \(\res\)-vector spaces arising from $\Val$-lattices $s\in \Lat_n$:
+However, non trivial torsors of the residue field give rise to serious obstructions to this conjecture.
+One is thus naturally led to define the \(\res\)-linear imaginaries.
+Consider the two sorted language \(\Lvs\) of \(\Ann\)-modules \(\V\) with the ring structure on \(\Ann\), the group structure on \(\V\) and scalar multiplication.
+Given a (unary) interpretable set \(X\) --- more precisely a definable quotient of the vector space sort \(\V\) --- in the \(\Lvs\)-theory of dimension \(n\) vector spaces over a field and given some $\Val$-lattice $s\in \Lat_n$, we can consider the interpretation \(X^{(\res,s/\Mid s)}\) of \(X\) in the structure \((\res,s/\Mid s)\).
+We then define: